evanliu3594/PM2.5-attr-mort/README.md

 # Genre
 This project records my up-to-date progress in assessing the PM<sub>2.5</sub> health burden according to PM<sub>2.5</sub> pollutions across China.
 Theoretically, it also applies to other regions with corresponding population, pollution, and baseline mortality data.

+For several years, the project has been encapsulated in the form of Rproject, requiring the entire project folder to be cloned each time when used to ensure that the data format and output locations remain consistent.

+This has caused significant inconvenience in flexibly applying the project's underlying methodology for calculating attributable mortality.

+In the latest pushed version, I have refactored the core code that this project relies on, allowing it to take advantage of the latest capabilities of the tidyverse packages.
+It has become more object-oriented and no longer strictly adheres to the initial design of grid-based computation, making it suitable for more flexible data resolutions.

+Moreover, installing a package is much more flexible than cloning the entire project—offering more adaptable function calls, more versatile update methods, and more flexible data imports.

 P.S.: the **PM2.5-attr-mort** refers to the **PM<sub>2.5</sub>-attributable-mortality**

 # Supported Researches